6 Ways to Recover Permanently Deleted Files in Windows 10

 select-location-to-scan

 Step 2.
-It supports data filtering/searching/previewing during the scanning process.
-You can also directly select the desired files and recover it without waiting for the final scanning result.
+It supports search/filter/preview data during the scanning process.
+You can also directly select the desired files and recover them without waiting for the final scanning result.

-• Filter: Filter the detected files in Type/Date modified/Size; e.g., view all Documents modified in the Last 7 days and whose sizes are between 1 MB to 512 MB.
+• Filter: Specify the Type/Date modified/Size to target your search, for example, to view all Documents modified in the Last 7 days and whose sizes are between 1 MB to 512 MB.

-• Search: Locate the wanted files by inputting filenames/extensions in the search box.
+• Search: Locate the wanted files by inputting the file name or extension in the search box.

 scanning-drive